Community

 🧥 Donate winter gear or funds to trusted organizations

-• Many people rely on local organizations that distribute winter coats, boots, blankets, scarves, and other cold-weather essentials.
+- Many people experiencing homelessness rely on local organizations, like Friendship Place, that distribute winter coats, boots, blankets, scarves, and other cold-weather essentials.

-• Even small financial donations can help such organizations scale their efforts — buying supplies in bulk, keeping warming centers open, or running outreach efforts when cold weather hits hard.
+- Even small financial donations can help us scale our efforts — buying supplies in bulk, keeping our Welcome Center open, or running street outreach efforts when cold weather hits hard.

 📣 Raise awareness & spread the word